Introduction

 These medicines can help reduce appetite, increase satiety, and in some cases make it easier to maintain a calorie deficit without feeling constantly hungry.
 That may sound simple, but anyone who has lived with persistent food cravings knows it often is not.

-In the UK, injectable obesity treatments are generally offered when body mass index thresholds are met—often a BMI of 30 or above, or 27 with weight-related health conditions, though exact criteria can vary.
-While they can be effective, they are not usually viewed as standalone solutions.
+In the UK, injectable obesity treatments are generally offered when body mass index thresholds are met, often a BMI of 30 or above, or 27 with weight related health conditions, though exact criteria can vary.
+And while they can be effective, they are not usually viewed as standalone solutions.

 How injectable obesity treatments work